ongov/ontario-design-system/packages/ontario-design-system-component-library/readme.md

 The assets in the NPM package are located at `@ontario-digital-service/ontario-design-system-component-library-react/dist/assets`, and should be copied to your public assets folder.

 In a standard React application this can be done in a number of ways.
-One way is to use the copyfiles NPM package, which you can with any operating system:
+One way is to use the copyfiles NPM package, which you can use with any operating system:

 ```bash
 copyfiles -E -f "node_modules/@ontario-digital-service/ontario-design-system-component-library-react/dist/assets/*" public/assets
 ```

-_**Pro tip**: If using a `package.json` file, add a script to make keeping the assets up-to-date simpler, for example use a `prebuild` script top copy the assets before each build._
+_**Pro tip**: If using a `package.json` file, add a script to make keeping the assets up-to-date simpler, for example use a `prebuild` script to copy the assets before each build._

 ### Using the components

-For more information about using the components see [Using the components](https://designsystem.ontario.ca/docs/documentation/for-developers/web-components.html#using-the-components) in the [Ontario Design System Guidance](https://designsystem.ontario.ca).
+For more information about using the Web Components see [Using the components](https://designsystem.ontario.ca/docs/documentation/for-developers/web-components.html#using-the-components) in the [Ontario Design System Guidance](https://designsystem.ontario.ca).

 ## Getting started for Design System developers